Companies measure customer satisfaction frequently. But how are their employees?

 Within companies and organisations there are many ways to listen and learn.

 The more classical employee surveys can give good qualitative results but also be blunt and slow.

 A faster device to measure employee mood that I like is the Daily Pulse.
 Even here a simple green or red button where you share how your workday was.

 But before it turns completely red and the company logos are stripped by disengaged employees, the problems can hopefully be picked up and dealt with – and you can steer in the right direction.

 Many could do with frequently asking their employees how they feel too.

 And then act to improve employee engagement.

 Cecilia Gannedahl uses communication combined with entrepreneurship to achieve business success and create strong corporate cultures.
-She has 23+ years of experience in senior management positions.
+She has extensive experience in senior management positions like at IKEA.
 One common denominator for all assignments is Change Management.